Kristina01111000/Drws_site/README.md

 - Make chats for other people that sound good, 2 to 3 people
 - Switch link red to more red as a test
 - Promo page padding between video top and bottom of space ⅓ to ½ less space, whatever looks better
-- On course chat page make just lesson 1 hot, not the titles
 - In quiz capitalize element names, put elements in order in quiz answers
 - Peepso username same or not, allowable